 Traditional learning is often challenging to get safety training to workers when they need it.
+Think of this in terms of traditional employee training programs such as CPR.
 Another challenge is in finding a time for all workers to attend traditional face-to-face training sessions.
 Keeping workers engaged with longer learning sessions and multiple learning topics often impede learning and retention.
 Without repetition, learning is not reinforced.
 Research has shown that more than half of new information is forgotten after an hour and 80 percent is lost after about one month.

 There are ongoing changes in the workforce, particularly as current workers retire and new workers enter the workforce.
 We are using smart devices more and more.
 Rather than committing phone numbers to memory, using paper-and-pencil methods for appointments, or using physically printed user manuals, workers are relying on smart devices.
 Technologies make searching for and retrieving information faster.
 Workers used to technology are also used to online access and information retrieval and may not be used to printed paper safety training materials.
 Quite a change compared to years ago, before smart devices.

 OSHA and Safety Training